nanoframework/nanoframework.github.io/content/getting-started-guides/virtual-device.md

 ![virtual device listed in device explorer](../../images/virtual-device/device-explorer-showing-virtual-device.png)

->> Note: the .NET Core Tool with the **nanoFramework** virtual device it's not exclusive of the Visual Studio extension.
+> Note: the .NET Tool with the **nanoFramework** virtual device is not exclusive of the Visual Studio extension.
 It's a global tool that can be use standalone.
 Read below instructions on how to use it.

 The serial port that exposes the **nanoFramework** virtual device it's provided by [HHD Software](https://www.hhdsoftware.com/) which has kindly sponsored a free license for running their tool in .NET **nanoFramework** tools.